 First, we washed her in the white vinegar and water solution and put her on the “Weepago Diet” and started her “transformation” regimen.
 This including hoof trimming, spinal adjustment, grooming, Equine Challenge™ Sand Flush PLUS and a slow introduction to all the Equine Challenge™ supplement products that the rest of the Morgan herd is on.

 Within a few days the personality of this Silver Dapple Morgan filly began to emerge, sassy, feisty and very engaging.
-By the 30th of December, Filigree in Sterling aka Cicatriz, was vaccuming all her Weepago diet, Equine Challenge™ Grass, Equine Challenge™ Probiotic PLUS, Equine Challenge™ Joint, Equine Challenge™ Hoof Propel, whole oats mixed in with 3 hand fulls of alfalfa fines (leaves and flowers) 2 x a day.
+By the 30th of December, Filigree in Sterling aka Cicatriz, was vaccuming all her Weepago Diet, Equine Challenge™ Vitamins & Minerals Grass, Equine Challenge™ Probiotic BLAST, Equine Challenge™ Joint Support, Equine Challenge™ Hoof Propel, whole oats mixed in with 3 hand fulls of alfalfa fines (leaves and flowers) 2 x a day.